j6ine/id_assignment01_juliana/README.md

 In page 3
 * In some screen sizes, the "Add to Cart" button is cut off.

+In page 5
+* In some screen sizes, the "Submit" and "Subscribe" button is cut off.

 ## Credits
 #### Content
 * https://en.wikipedia.org/wiki/Paramore